 The Siberian Husky became famous in 1925 when team of dogs pulled a sled for over 600 miles.
 They were carrying medicine to an Alaskan town suffering from a diphtheria epidemic.

-An adult Siberian ranges in height from 21 to 23.5 inches and weighs between 35 to 60 pounds.
+A standard-sized adult Siberian Husky ranges in height from 21 to 23.5 inches and weighs between 35 to 60 pounds.
 So they’re medium-sized dogs.

 But, a Miniature Husky is much smaller.
 Full grown, these dogs will stand from 12 to 16 inches.

 Miniature Husky Temperament